 Dangers of Giant Hogweed

-In addition to its daunting height, it’s also covered in fibrous hairs and coated in toxic sap.
-The sap itself is an extreme irritant which can burn the skin and even lead to potential sight loss if exposed to the eyes.
+A detailed description of giant hogweed makes it sound like some sort of sci-fi monster.
+In addition to its daunting height, it's also covered in fibrous hairs and coated in toxic sap.
+The sap itself is an extreme irritant which can burn the skin and even lead to potential sight loss if it gets in your eyes.

 If the skin comes into contact with giant hogweed sap, the toxic substance reacts with sunlight to cause photodermatitis, leading to a red rash with painful blistering and scarring a common consequence.